 King Salmon is a city located in Lake and Peninsula County Alaska.
-King Salmon has a 2020 population of 361.
-King Salmon is currently declining at a rate of 0.00% annually and its population has decreased by -3.48% since the most recent census, which recorded a population of 374 in 2010.
+With a 2020 population of 293, it is the 160th largest city in Alaska and the 22139th largest city in the United States.
+King Salmon is currently declining at a rate of -2.33% annually and its population has decreased by -10.40% since the most recent census, which recorded a population of 327 in 2020.
+Spanning over 170 miles, King Salmon has a population density of 2 people per square mile.

 According to the most recent ACS, the racial composition of King Salmonwas: